 Child custody cases can be highly contested matters.
-This is because everyone fighting for custody of the children cares deeply for their well-being and genuinely believes that they know what is best for them.
+This is because everyone fighting for custody of a child or children cares deeply for the child’s well-being and genuinely believes that they know what is best for them.
 While the vast majority of child custody cases involve parent versus parent, this is not exclusively the case.

 In fact, North Carolina General Statute Section 50-13.2 provides that “An order for custody of a minor child may grant joint custody to the parents, exclusive custody to one person, agency, organization, or institution, or grant custody to two or more persons, agencies, organizations, or institutions.”
 Essentially, this allows for courts to consider giving exclusive or joint custody to either parent, to a child protection agency, or to third party persons.
 This third party may be a relative, grandparent, stepparent, or family friend who has a quasi-parental relationship with the child.

 What Does A Court Consider When a Third Party Seeks Custody?

 While the court’s discretion to award custody to a third party may sound broad and limitless, the reality of what the court must weigh almost always favors parents over third parties.
 In other words, courts cannot just randomly give custody to anyone who asks for it.
 First, the “best interest of the child” is the key underlying question for a court.
 Specifically, the statute states that “An order for custody of a minor child entered pursuant to this section shall award the custody of such child to such person, agency, organization or institution as will best promote the interest and welfare of the child.”